llbit/chunky-docs/docs/plugin_api.md

 * `se.llbit.chunky.world.Block`:
     * `set(int, Block)` - used to change the representation for a Minecraft block in the renderer.
-This can be used for simple things like changing textures or material properties (emttiance, shinyness, ...) to more advanced things like completely changing the block rendering model.
+This can be used for simple things like changing textures or material properties (emittiance, shinyness, ...), as well as more advanced things like completely changing the block rendering model.
 See [the demo plugin][4] for an example.